13 Types of Door Locks for Real Security & Ease of Use

 These are some of the most widely used types of door locks in houses in modern times.
 Electronic locks can be operated using a digital screen where one needs to input a code or use a keycard.

-Commonly used in offices, hotel rooms and residential properties, these locks have an electric control mounted on the device.
+Commonly used in offices, hotel rooms, and residential properties, and even in objects like various types of safes, these locks have an electric control mounted on the device.

 One of the biggest advantages of electric locks is the feature of logs, which can track the time and use of the lock.